craws/OpenAtlas/install/upgrade/upgrade.md

 **How to upgrade**

 This upgrade example is written for a Linux system.
-First you update the code base, then run the database upgrade script, then restart Apache:
+First update the code base, then run the database upgrade script, then restart Apache:

     git pull origin main
     sudo python3 install/upgrade/database_upgrade.py